project-allocator/project-allocator/README.md

 ### Using the Setup Script

-First, you need to clone this repository with `git clone https://github.com/Digital-Garage-ICL/project-allocator-deploy`.
+First, you need to clone the deployment repository with `git clone https://github.com/<OWNER_NAME>/project-allocator-deploy`.

+Replace `<OWNER_NAME>` with the name of your GitHub account/organisation you used in Prerequisites.

 Inside the cloned repository you will find the `setup_dev.sh` script.
 You can run it as follows: